Welcome the The Stephen Boyd Blog!

 Below are some details about Stephen’s life and career.

-Stephen Boyd’s Wikipedia Page was updated by yours truly in Jan of 2016.
-All the writing and links below are from my own research.
+Stephen Boyd’s Wikipedia Page was updated by yours truly in January of 2016 and on several occasions since.

 Boyd was born William Millar in 1931 (some references say 1928).
 One of nine siblings, he attended Ballyclare High School.
 At the age of seven he became well known in Belfast for his contributions to the Ulster Radio’s Children Hour.
 At the age of sixteen, Boyd quit school and joined the Ulster Group Theater.
 Boyd learned the behind the scenes tasks of the theater, and eventually worked his way up to character parts and leads, touring both Canada and the United States with stock companies.
 By the time he was twenty, Boyd had a wide range of theater experience, but he longed for the big stage.
 In 1952 Boyd moved to London and worked in a cafeteria and busked outside a cinema in Leicester Square to get money as he was literally close to starvation.
 Boyd caught his first break as a doorman at the Odeon Theatre.
 The Leicester Square Cinema across the street recruited him to usher attendees during the British Academy Awards in the early 1950s.
 During the awards ceremony he was noticed by actor Sir Michael Redgrave, who used his connections to introduce Boyd to the director of the Windsor Repertory Group.